TaikiSan21/PAMpal/docs/README.md

 ### Processing Your Data

 Once you have a PPS, processing your data is easily accomplished by calling the `processPgDetections` function.
-This function has two modes, `mode = 'db'` for processing events labeled within Pamguard, and `mode = 'time'` for events labelled by start and end times.
-For "db", you can just run:
+This function has three modes, `mode = 'db'` for processing events labeled within Pamguard, `mode = 'time'` for events labelled by start and end times, and `mode = 'recording'` to organize data by wav file.
+For `mode  = 'db'`, you can just run:

 ```r
 myStudy <- processPgDetections(myPps,